montagejs/frb/README.md

 `has` bindings are not incremental, but with the right data-structure, updates are cheap.
-The [Collections][] package contains Lists, Sets, and OrderedSets that all can send content change notifications and thus can be bound.
+The [Collections][] package contains Lists, Sets, and OrderedSets that all can send ranged content change notifications and thus can be bound.

 ```javascript